 - 1 cup grated cheddar

-- Cover pan and cook for over medium low heat for 10 minutes.
+Reduce to a simmer, cover pan and cook for 10 minutes.

 Nutrition Disclaimer: All information presented on this site is intended for informational purposes only.
 I am not a certified nutritionist and any nutritional information shared on bunsinmyoven.com should only be used as a general guideline.